wp-plugins/sell-downloads/readme.txt

 **Premium Features:**

 *   Allows to enable a shopping cart.
 With a shopping cart is possible to sell multiple products in the same purchase action, the customers will appreciate this feature.
+*   Allows request to the users the acceptance to save cookies
 *	Includes a module to track sales statistics.
 With the statistics module is possible to know the amount of sales, the discounts applied or coupon used, and check the total of earnings by the ecommerce in a period of time.
 The statistics module allows to display animated charts with specific reports like: sales by currency, country or products.
 *	Allows to insert a specific product in a post or page.
 The product is available as widget to be inserted in the website's sidebars.
 *	Allows to insert a product list in a post or page.
 The products can be selected between the most rated, the newest, or top selling.
 The product list is available as widget to be inserted in the website's sidebars.